-We’ve written about it before, but we can’t stress it enough.
+We’ve previously written about how to identify and avoid moving scams, but we can’t stress it enough.
 When planning to hire a state-to-state moving company, do your research.
 You probably know at least one family member or friend who overpaid for their move, waited weeks for their belongings, and when the truck finally arrived – they were charged additional fees or had missing items.
 What a nightmare!

 There are many good cross-country moving companies out there, but there are a handful of fraudulent moving companies as well, and we want to make sure that you steer clear of those!
 Here are five red flags that you should look for when selecting your state-to-state moving company.